Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 • Carbide Spoilboard Bit with inserts for replacing dull or chipped cutters.

-• Lastly, as seen above, I have a large shop but not a dedicated 4×8 surface to use a jig from.
+• Lastly, as seen above, I have a large shop but not a dedicated 4×8 surface to use a jig.
 So I went with a BORA Centipede that I also use with my Makita cordless track saw and foam for cutting plywood.

-After using a few times it works BETTER than expected with absolutely flat surfaces.
+After using it a few times, it works BETTER than expected with absolutely flat surfaces.
 However, a few upgrades I’m planning to make are on dust collection and a non-slip setup with quick hold-downs (t-tracks).
-I just don’t want a dedicated 4×8 sheet of plywood with all of this on it (its clamped to the sheet above, disconnects in minutes), so am thinking through the engineering on that.
+I don’t want a dedicated 4×8 sheet of plywood with all of this on it (it’s clamped to the sheet above and disconnects in minutes), so I am thinking through the engineering on that.

-Disclaimer: I buy almost all of my woodworking tools from Amazon or Rockler and have shared links to what I buy.
+Disclaimer: I buy almost all of my woodworking tools from Amazon or Rockler and have shared links to what I believe.

 Planing Sled Overview

-Once woodworkers discover router sleds the woodworking doors open to projects that just weren’t possible before.
-From live edge slaps, trimming end grain cutting boards to surfacing 400-pound table tops there are few flattening jobs a router sled can’t handle.
+Once woodworkers discover router sleds, the woodworking doors open to projects that just weren’t possible before, from live edge slabs, trimming end grain cutting boards to surfacing 400-pound table tops, there are few flattening jobs a router sled can’t handle.

-For proper flattening, there are four basic components of these slides:
+For proper flattening, there are four essential components of these slides:

 1. Parallel side rails that support a router.
 These side rails can be as short as 24″ or up to 96″ and longer.